The hormone therapy treatment for Breast cancer

-The hormone therapy is also called the hormonal therapy , the hormone treatment , or the endocrine therapy , It slows or stops the hormone-sensitive tumors growth by blocking the body’s ability to produce the hormones or by interfering with the hormone action , The tumors which are the hormone-insensitive do not respond to the hormone therapy .
+The hormone therapy is also called the hormonal therapy, the hormone treatment, or the endocrine therapy , It slows or stops the growth of the hormone-sensitive tumor by blocking the body’s ability to produce the hormones or by interfering with the hormone action, The tumors which are the hormone-insensitive do not respond to the hormone therapy.

-The hormone therapy for the breast cancer is not the same as the menopausal hormone therapy or the female hormone replacement therapy , in which the hormones are given to reduce the menopause symptoms .
+The hormone therapy for breast cancer is not the same as the menopausal hormone therapy or the female hormone replacement therapy, in which the hormones are given to reduce the menopause symptoms.

-The hormone therapy is another form of the systemic therapy , It is used as an adjuvant therapy , It can help reduce the risk of the cancer coming back after the surgery , but it can be used as the neoadjuvant treatment , And it is also used to treat the cancer that has come back after the treatment or has spread .
+The hormone therapy is another form of systemic therapy, It is used as an adjuvant therapy, It can help reduce the risk of cancer coming back after the surgery, but it can be used as the neoadjuvant treatment, and it is also used to treat cancer that has come back after the treatment or has spread.

-It is very important to know that Estrogen promotes the growth of the cancers which are the hormone receptor-positive , About 2 out of 3 of the breast cancers are the hormone receptor-positive , And they contain the receptors for the hormones estrogen ( the ER-positive cancers ) & the progesterone ( The PR-positive cancers ) .
+Estrogen promotes the growth of cancers which are the hormone receptor-positive, About 2 out of 3 of the breast cancers are the hormone receptor-positive, and they contain the receptors for the hormones estrogen (the ER-positive cancers) & the progesterone (The PR-positive cancers).

-You have to know that the most types of hormone therapy for the breast cancer either lower estrogen levels or stop estrogen from acting on the breast cancer cells , This type of treatment is helpful for the hormone receptor-positive breast cancers but it does not help the patients whose tumors are the hormone receptor negative ( ER- and PR are negative) .
+The most types of hormone therapy for the breast cancer either lower estrogen levels or stop estrogen from acting on the breast cancer cells, This type of treatment is helpful for the hormone receptor-positive breast cancers but it does not help the patients whose tumors are the hormone receptor negative (ER- and PR are negative).